 New issue high-yield bonds were introduced to the marketplace in the late 70’s and this asset class began to prosper.
 This new market was largely created by Drexel Burnham Lambert, an investment bank whose lead trader was Michael Milken.
 In the 1980’s, higher interest rates, defaults, scandals and legal issues regarding Drexel soured the asset class.

 Currently the US high-yield bond issuance is over $1.3 trillion, up from $150 billion in 1990.
-Over 40% of all outstanding corporate debt is high yield.
+Roughly 15% of all outstanding corporate debt is high yield.
 Although high-yield bond investing involves risk, high-yield bonds offer higher income potential versus other investments, defense against rising interest rates & inflation, and diversification to investment portfolios.